 It’s incredible, really, that we still find it difficult to talk about, and seek help for, our mental health.
 If there was anything else wrong with your body, you’d seek the appropriate medical help, so your brain should be no different.
 And if someone was embarrassed about having a cold you’d think they were a bit odd.
 Mental health issues aren’t quite as common as the common cold, but it’s something the overwhelming majority of us will struggle with at some point in our lives, so it’s a real shame that we still feel embarrassed, or like it’s something we need to hide.

 We all have mental health.
 We all need to make sure that we look after it.
-On this year’s mental health awareness day, I wanted to look at the ways we can build healthy habits for better mental health.
+And I wanted to look at the ways we can build healthy habits for better mental health.

 See your GP

 When I first started writing this, I thought of adding in all those twee things you see on articles like this.
 What will help when you’re struggling with your mental health?
 Doing some deep breathing.
 Going for a walk.
 Having a bath and putting a face mask on (these things are usually aimed at women, although who doesn’t like a nice bath?!).